Hawkhurst: Notable residents

 The 19th-century astronomer Sir John Herschel (1792–1871) lived in Hawkhurst for thirty years.
 It was he who named the four moons of Uranus, the planet which had been discovered by his father, Sir William Herschel.
-He was also a mentor and inspiration to a young Charles Darwin.
+He was also a mentor and inspiration to the young Charles Darwin.
 Herschel lived at Collingwood House in Hawkhurst.

 Richard Kilburne, born in London to a Kentish family, was a lawyer and historian.
-Richard Kilburne died at Hawkhurst on 16 November 1678, at age 74.
-Kilburne is buried in the chancel of the church at Hawkhurst under a flat stone inscribed with Latin declaring him "an ornament and an honor to his country."
+He died at Hawkhurst on 16 November 1678, at age 74.
+Kilburne is buried in the chancel of the church at Hawkhurst under a flat stone inscribed with Latin declaring him "an ornament and an honour to his country."

 Hawkhurst was the birthplace of the Rootes car empire.

-Another leading local businessman was Charles Eugene Gunther, head of the Leipzig Meat Extract Company, later known as Oxo.
+Another leading local businessman was Charles Eugene Gunther, head of the Liebig Meat Extract Company, later known as Oxo.
 He was also Lord Lieutenant of Kent in 1926.

 Philip Langridge, the 20th-century operatic tenor, was born in Hawkhurst.

+Civil parish

+Hawkhurst parish lies within the undulating High Weald National Landscape and is characterised by sandstone ridges, and steep-sided valleys, typically wooded and cut by gill streams.
+In addition to Hawkhurst village the parish includes small villages and hamlets linked by rural lanes and there are patches of ancient woodland.
+Streams in the north of the parish feed into the Hexden Channel, while those in the southern part drain to the Kent Ditch Water Body, both of which are tributaries of the River Rother.
+The geology of the area is Tunbridge Wells Sand overlying belts of Wadhurst Clay.
+A report for Tunbridge Wells Borough Council has mapped the borough into local Landscape Character Areas with Hawkhurst parish designated as either Wooded Farmland or Forested Plateau.
+The report describes Hawkhurst Wooded Farmland area as having a "peaceful, rural ambience"; sheep graze the steeper slopes, while arable farming takes place on the gentler slopes.
+The night sky is dark away from the village of Hawkhurst.
+The Bedgebury Forested Plateau is an upland landscape area, the eastern half of which falls within the parish.
+A medley of assart fields and woodland cover the lower slopes.

+The following settlements are within the civil parish of Hawkhurst: